canonical/mysql-operator/docs/tutorial.md

 0        started  10.234.188.135  juju-ff9064-0  jammy       Running
 ```
 To exit the screen with `juju status --watch 1s`, enter `Ctrl+c`.
+If you want to further inspect juju logs, can watch for logs with `juju debug-log`.
+More info on logging at [juju logs](https://juju.is/docs/olm/juju-logs).

 ## Access MySQL
 > **!** *Disclaimer: this part of the tutorial accesses MySQL via the `root` user. **Do not** directly interface with the root user in a production environment.
 In a production environment always create a separate user using [Data Integrator](https://charmhub.io/data-integrator) and connect to MySQL with that user instead.
 Later in the section covering Relations we will cover how to access MySQL without the root user.*